jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ## What ways can things be organized?

 Wurman (1990) claims there are only five ways to organize items.
-Similarly, Wyllys (2000) states that information can be organized according to different **schemas** that encompass Wurman's five (italicized):
+Similarly, Wyllys (2000) states that information can be organized according to different **schemas** that encompass Wurman's five ways (italicized):

 - **Exact schemas** (mutually exclusive, AKA classes): _alphabet, location, chronology, continuum_
 - **Inexact schemas,** AKA _categories:_ topical, task-oriented, audience-specific, metaphor-driver (e.g., information lifecycle)